 Make The Ganache

-- Place the chocolate chips in a large heat safe bowl.
+- Place the 12 ounces of chocolate chips in a large heat safe bowl.

-- In a small saucepan, bring cream to a bare simmer over medium-high heat, stirring constantly.
+- In a small saucepan, bring 1 ¼ cups of heavy cream to a bare simmer over medium-high heat, stirring constantly.

 - Immediately pour heavy cream over the chocolate chips and let stand 1 minute.
 Do not mix yet!

-- After 1 minute, add in the vanilla and whisk gently until the chocolate chips melt and mixture is completely silky and smooth.
+- After 1 minute, add in the 1 teaspoon of pure vanilla extract and whisk gently until the chocolate chips melt and mixture is completely silky and smooth.

 - Take your crust out of the fridge and pour the liquid chocolate into the tart pan.
 Smooth the top with a butter knife, the back of a spoon or a small spatula if need be.